SSO with OpenID Connect

 STARTERTEAMENTERPRISE

-Setting up the universal OIDC connector
+Setting up the OIDC provider

 • Scopes: These control what information Firezone can access from your identity provider.
 At a minimum, you'll need to provide the openid, profile, and email scopes.
 These are configured in your identity provider's OAuth app settings.